Soviet famine of 1930–1933: Blacklisting

-The blacklist system was formalized in 1932 by the November 20 decree "The Struggle against Kurkul Influence in Collective Farms"; blacklisting, synonymous with a board of infamy, was one of the elements of agitation-propaganda in the Soviet Union, and especially Ukraine and the ethnically Ukrainian Kuban region in the 1930s, coinciding with the Holodomor, the artificial famine imposed by the Soviet regime as part of a policy of repression.
+The blacklist system was formalized in 1932 by the 20 November decree "The Struggle against Kurkul Influence in Collective Farms"; blacklisting, synonymous with a board of infamy, was one of the elements of agitation-propaganda in the Soviet Union and especially in the Ukrainian SSR and the adjacent ethnically Ukrainian Kuban region in the 1930s, coinciding with the Holodomor, the artificial famine imposed by the Soviet regime was part of a policy of repression.
 Blacklisting was also used in Soviet Kazakhstan.
-A blacklisted collective farm, village, or raion (district) had its monetary loans and grain advances called in, stores closed, grain supplies, livestock, and food confiscated as a penalty, and was cut off from trade.
-Its Communist Party and collective farm committees were purged and subject to arrest, and their territory was forcibly cordoned off by the OGPU secret police.
+A blacklisted collective farm, village, or raion (district) had its monetary loans and grain advances called in, stores closed, grain supplies, livestock, and food confiscated, and were cut off from trade.
+Its Communist Party and collective farm committees were purged and subject to arrest, and their territory was forcibly cordoned by the OGPU secret police.

 Although nominally targeting collective farms failing to meet grain quotas and independent farmers with outstanding tax-in-kind, in practice the punishment was applied to all residents of affected villages and raions, including teachers, tradespeople, and children.
-In the end 37 out of 392 districts along with at least 400 collective farms where put on the "black board" in Ukraine, more than half of the blacklisted farms being in Dnipropetrovsk Oblast alone.
-Every single raion in Dnipropetrovsk had at least one blacklisted village, and in Vinnytsia oblast five entire raions were blacklisted.
-This oblast is situated right in the middle of traditional lands of the Zaporizhian Cossacks.
-Cossack villages were also blacklisted in the Volga and Kuban regions of Russia.
+In the end 37 out of 392 districts along with at least 400 collective farms were put on the "black board" in Ukraine, more than half of the blacklisted farms being in Dnipropetrovsk Oblast alone.
+Every raion in Dnipropetrovsk Oblast had at least one blacklisted village, and in Vinnytsia Oblast five entire raions were blacklisted.
+Zaporohian Cossacks villages were also blacklisted in the Volga and Kuban regions of Russia.
 In 1932, 32 (out of less than 200) districts in Kazakhstan that did not meet grain production quotas were blacklisted.
-Some blacklisted areas in Kharkiv could have death rates exceeding 40% while in other areas such as Vinnytsia blacklisting had no particular effect on mortality.
+Some blacklisted areas in Kharkiv Oblast could have death rates exceeding 40% while in other areas such as Vinnytsia Oblast blacklisting had no particular effect on mortality.